 State and local tax deductions are going to be capped at $10,000.
 This encompasses state and local income taxes, along with property and sales taxes, however.

 It is important to remember that these are deductions only if you itemize.
 The bill nearly doubles the standard deduction to $24,000 for married filing jointly status, from $12,700, and it moves it to $12,000 from $6,350 for single filers.
-This means you are less likely to even be able to take advantage of the deductions, and your tax bill may very well increase.
+This means you are less likely even to take advantage of the deductions, and your tax bill may very well increase.

 How it impacts real estateHow it impacts real estate